ETE4990-S25/project-1-gordon-and-thomas-in-the-mornin/readme.md

 - Each item has a get method to call

 ### Crafting
-- Crafting is a finction that cross references two lists to figure out what items the player can craft
+- Crafting is a function that cross references two lists to figure out what items the player can craft
   - The algorithm works by first compiling a list of items and their needed ingredients then checking the players backpack with the list to see what are items are craftable

 ### Saving